awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

-# Running an Automation Workflow by Using Delegated Administration<a name="automation-walk-security-delegated"></a>
+# Running an Automation workflow by using delegated administration<a name="automation-walk-security-delegated"></a>

 When you run an AWS Systems Manager Automation workflow, by default, the Automation runs in the context of the AWS Identity and Access Management \(IAM\) user who initiated the execution\.
 This means, for example, if your IAM user account has administrator permissions, then the Automation runs with administrator permissions and full access to the resources being configured by the Automation workflow\.
 As a security best practice, we recommend that you run Automation workflows by using an IAM service role \(also called an *assumed* role\) that is configured with the AmazonSSMAutomationRole managed policy\.
 Using an IAM service role to run Automation is called *delegated administration*\.